john-sth/D3OS-NE2000/os/kernel/src/device/ne2k/README.md

 - [ ] READ https://en.wikipedia.org/wiki/Ethernet_frame
 - [ ] reread fifo breq underrun, overrun
-- [ ] create flowchart for qemu network
 - [ ] add a list of modified and used files in the OS
-- [ ] check the ne2000.cpp impl
+- [ ] create the presentation
+- [ ] nettest send benchmark create table
+- [ ] nettest receive benchmark create table
+- [ ] nettest for rtl8139?
+- [ ] clean up code

+- [x] rewrite of nettest application in rust
+- [x] create flowchart for qemu network
 - [x] rewrite the call for receive and overflow with AtomicBool values
 - [x] check overwrite method
-- [ ] rewrite of nettest application in rust
 - [x] check boundaries for receive buffer
 - [x] check page size page buffer
 - [x] check if the ovwe bit gets actually set at the initialization of the nic